fgeorges/ml-invoker/README.md

 element, and evaluates it (regardless it is a function call, a main module or a piece of code.)

+## TODO

+Add the ability to pass parameters to function/module/script/code evaluation.

 ## eval:invoke

 This function is the main entry point, and is most likely the one you